Straight to your inbox

 Rather than hard-coding an ad directly into emails, LiveIntent offers media companies and publishers the ability to personalize ads based on demographic data.
 One subscriber might get an ad from Gap, whereas another might get one from Harry’s.

 Advertisers are also increasingly willing to sponsor podcasts.
-Companies like Casper, a mattress retailer, has seen rapid growth and visibility thanks to podcasts.
+Companies like Casper, a mattress retailer, have seen rapid growth and visibility thanks to podcasts.
 In native podcast advertisements, Casper offers promo codes to encourage listeners to give the mattress a try.

 Media companies and publishers recognize that email has a bit of a “marketing problem.”
-It’s been seen as a legacy channel, one that media companies and publishers use, but not one they focus on as a main driver of traffic, engagement, or revenue.
+It’s been seen as a legacy channel, one that media companies and publishers use, but not one they focus on as a main driver of traffic, audience engagement, or revenue.

 Most digital media companies and publishers have multiple team members involved in digital marketing.

-Coding and technology are an issue, as well.
+Coding and technology are an issue as well.
 In a recent article in Digiday, writer Lucia Moses lamented that publishers love newsletters, but grapple with the underlying technology: